E-Pattern- 1950s "Wanda" Dolman Jacket Pattern- Sizes 30-46" Bust

 Wearing History #R138

 E-PATTERN- download and print at home on US Letter or A4 size paper.
 This uses A LOT of paper.
-Also includes 36" wide format and A0 paper sizes.
+Also includes and A0 Copy Shop file.
 Not all Wearing History include these other print-at-home options so check each pattern for what formats are included.

 You can also order the pre-printed and mailed pattern on my website http://wearinghistory.clothing